-Dr Edwin Jurriëns is Senior Lecturer in Indonesian Studies at the Asia Institute of the Faculty of Arts, The University of Melbourne, and Visiting Fellow with the School of Humanities and Social Sciences at The University of New South Wales (UNSW) Canberra.
-Before joining The University of Melbourne, he was Lecturer in Indonesian Studies and Southeast Asian Social Inquiry at UNSW Canberra (2004-2012) and Postdoctoral Fellow at Leiden University, The Netherlands (2001-2003).
-He holds a PhD (2001) and double Master's (1996) and undergraduate degrees in Literature and Indonesian Studies from Leiden University.
-He also studied at the Indonesian Institute of the Arts (ISI) in Yogyakarta (1994-1995) and Andalas University in Padang (1992).
+Dr Edwin Jurriëns is Senior Lecturer and Convenor of the Indonesian Studies program at the Asia Institute of the Faculty of Arts, The University of Melbourne.
+Previously, he was Lecturer in Indonesian Studies at the School of Humanities and Social Sciences at The University of New South Wales (UNSW), Canberra (2004-2012) and Postdoctoral Fellow at Leiden University, The Netherlands (2001-2003).
+He holds a PhD and double Master's and undergraduate degrees in Literature and Indonesian Studies from Leiden University.
+He also studied at the Faculty of Fine Arts of the Indonesian Institute of the Arts (ISI) in Yogyakarta.